45 Grams To Ml Water

 2. Apply the density: Because the density of water is approximately 1 g/ml, every gram of water equates to 1 milliliter of volume.

-3. Perform the conversion: Therefore, 45 grams of water is approximately equal to 45 milliliters.
+3. Perform the conversion: Because of this, 45 grams of water is approximately equal to 45 milliliters.

 This is a direct conversion based on the near-perfect relationship between the mass and volume of water at standard conditions.